TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/Modals.rst

 Name                      Description
 ========================= ===========
-data-title                the title text for the modal data-content              the content text for the modal data-severity             the severity for the modal, default is info (see :code:`TYPO3.Severity.*`) data-href                 the target URL, default is the href attribute of the element data-button-close-text    button text for the close/cancel button
+data-title                the title text for the modal data-bs-content              the content text for the modal data-severity             the severity for the modal, default is info (see :code:`TYPO3.Severity.*`) data-href                 the target URL, default is the href attribute of the element data-button-close-text    button text for the close/cancel button